rednaSander/Master-Thesis/README.md

 #### Configuration Parameters

+The configuration files of each spectral library that was tested in this study can be found under "library_configs" of this repo.

 ##### General Parameters
 - `proteome_fastas`: List of FASTA files containing protein sequences
 - `peptides`: Whether to use peptide-based (true) or full protein-based (false) prediction